Apoo711/onii-cogs/README.md

 ## Credits
 - Everyone who contributed to make this better.
 - Thank you Red community, you guys are awesome.
-- Thank you OofChair for fixing things in my readme
+- Thank you OofChair for fixing things in my readme!
+- Thank you Sravan for completing my todo for the perform cog!

 # Contributing.md
 - Kindly follow the format of black with line-length = 99 and isort